jeinselen/VF-BlenderAutosaveRender/README.md

     - Radeon ProRender will return the maximum values set for total ray depth, diffuse, glossy, refraction, glossy refraction, and shadow
     - LuxCore will return the halt settings, if enabled, for seconds, samples, and/or noise threshold with warmup samples and test step samples
   - `{duration}` = time spent rendering in seconds
 	- Replaces `{rendertime}` for better clarity and readability, but the old variable still works as expected
   - `{rtime}` = time spent rendering in HH-MM-SS format (hours will not roll over into days)
+	- This is a combined shortcut for the individual date variables below
   - `{rH}` = just the hours component from `{rtime}`
   - `{rM}` = just the minutes component from `{rtime}`
   - `{rS}` = just the seconds component from `{rtime}`